 " It’s a busy world nowadays and people don’t always have time to answer their phones.
 One quick text with Weave and we are able to communicate with our patients "-Jess Bacci ~ Bacci & Glinn Physical Therapy.Schedule Demo

 2. Text Messages

 We think of text messaging as something people like to do with friends and family, but it’s increasingly a powerful communication tool for healthcare practices.
 Texting is especially popular among clients under the age of 35, a demographic that’s the future clientele base for providers.
 With the right system, calling and texting link seamlessly to promote proper social distancing.

 68% of the healthcare practices in the study said most of their outgoing client communication will be via text within 3 years.
 High-growth practices are emphasizing communication by text now, anticipating even more texting in the near future.
-During the COVID-19 pandemic, a couple of texting innovations have occurred for medical practices.
+During the pandemic, a couple of texting innovations have occurred for medical practices.

 Curbside Waiting Rooms